andrew-bedford/re-blog/wwwroot/posts/using-roslyn-for-static-analysis.md

 tags: c#, static analysis
 ---
 # Using roslyn for static analysis
+Roslyn, also known as the .NET Compiler Platform, is a set of open-source compilers and code analysis APIs for C# and VB.NET developed by Microsoft.
+It provides tools for parsing, analyzing, and compiling code, making it easier for developers to build code-focused tools and applications, such as static analyzers.

 ## Installation
 Roslyn is available as a nuget package called [Microsoft.CodeAnalysis](https://www.nuget.org/packages/Microsoft.CodeAnalysis).
 Some tutorials recommend to install `Microsoft.Net.Compilers`, but this package is now deprecated and results in build errors such as this:

 ```